-What is a hiatus hernia?
+What causes a hiatus hernia?

-What causes a hiatus hernia?A hiatus hernia may be the result of the diaphragm becoming weak with age, through injury or from pressure on the abdomen by coughing, vomiting or straining during a bowel movement, or lifting heavy objects.
+A hiatus hernia may be the result of the diaphragm becoming weak with age, through injury or from pressure on the abdomen by coughing, vomiting or straining during a bowel movement, or lifting heavy objects.
 Hiatus hernia is also possible in babies born with defects in their diaphragm.

 Is it dangerous?